Content

 Mutual funds have the potential to provide higher returns over time than other investments, thanks to professional money management, diversification, and access to a variety of securities.

-How Much Return Can Mutual Fund Offer?
+How Much Return Can Mutual Funds Offer?

-First of all, mutual fund returns are not guaranteed.
+Similar to other financial instruments, mutual fund returns are not guaranteed.
 However, it is seen that mutual funds perform fairly well and allow investors to earn a healthy sum.
 Returns from mutual funds investment usually range between 14-18% depending upon the type of fund.
 Considering the features of various schemes and the structure of investment chosen by an investor the returns are gained differently.
 The period of investment also affects the returns gained.
 Investing for a longer period generally yields higher gains on investment in mutual funds.

 Taxation of Mutual Funds